-Professor Edelman also noted that, before Professor Bazerman agreed to serve as plaintiff, he had reached out to a number of passengers who had expressed aired complaints on online chat rooms in trying to try to find a plaintiff ask them to play that role; until speaking to Professor Bazerman.
-Professor Edelman He said that, the others had turned him down, with one expressing concern, for example, about being involved in legal action while applying for a mortgage, and another high-profile individual worried about the adverse publicity of being associated with litigation against a company.
-Again I do think we need to be clearer about who asked who here..the two stories are contradictory and we need to be clearer in my view Contrary to Professor Edelman's statement in his September 8, 2017, "Supplemental Response to FRB Questions" that "risk to reputation" did not factor into his decision-making (page 2, first full paragraph; it does seem he is thinking about individual rather than institutional risk), during the interview he acknowledged that there could be PR risk to Harvard.
-He also noted, "I can't sit on my hands when I know about something like this."
+Professor Edelman also noted that, before Professor Bazerman agreed to serve as plaintiff, he had reached out to a number of passengers who had aired complaints on online chat rooms to ask them to play that role.
+He said that the others had turned him down, with one expressing concern, for example, about being involved in legal action while applying for a mortgage, and another high-profile individual worried about the adverse publicity of being associated with litigation against a company.
+Contrary to Professor Edelman's statement in his September 8, 2017, "Supplemental Response to FRB Questions" that "risk to reputation" (at least at the individual level) did not factor into his decision-making, during the interview he acknowledged that there could be PR risk to Harvard.
+He also noted a belief that he had to move forward anyway: "I can't sit on my hands when I know about something like this."